moeen-mahmud/100-days-of-code/log.md

 _screenshot generated from [Code Time](https://www.software.com/)._

 **Thoughts:**
 Today, I learn a bunch of new staff while building my projects.
 Everyone always said, "Build Project, build staff".
 Now, I realize why everyone says so.
 I decided to do two new simple projects tomorrow.
-Hope for the best.
+Hope for the best